-- Great training and before-and-after videos on the Thundershirt website (and the company "gives back" to help other dogs in need)
+Great training and before-and-after videos on the Thundershirt website.

 We have used a DAP collar in the past to help calm Sophie during the 4th of July, with amazing results.
 But this year, the fireworks seemed even crazier than before, and I did not have a DAP collar.
 On the first night of fireworks, Sophie became upset—pacing, panting, whining, wanting to hide in the closet.
 I forgot I had the Thundershirt and made a makeshift one.
 I think it helped.

 Then, on the next night, I remembered the Thundershirt and put it on Sophie.
 It fits perfectly in all the right places.
 It is well-constructed and snug without being too tight to cause discomfort.
 She laid down right away.
 That was a great first step.
 When it was time for bed, and the fireworks were still going on (ugh), I left the Thundershirt on Sophie.
 She fell asleep, which meant I could, too.

 The real test came at 5 a.m.
 We awoke to a continual bam-bam-bam of more fireworks.
 I checked on Sophie, and she was sound asleep.
 This is not typical for her.
 In a situation like this, she would normally be nudging me awake, whining, and pacing.

 After that trial by fire(works), I would recommend this product for any pets who suffer from loud noise phobias and other anxiety-based problems.
 At least it's worth a try, whether you're using it alone (for mild cases) or in conjunction with other therapies.